 The Bottom Line

-For most small-desk setups, the FlexiSpot compact riser is the best balance of footprint, sturdiness, and ease.
+For most small-desk setups, the VIVO 25" compact converter is the best balance of footprint, sturdiness, and ease.
 Tight on space or budget?
-A single-tier riser or laptop riser does the job for less.
+The VIVO ultra-slim riser or Nulaxy laptop riser does the job for less.
 Measure your desk's depth before buying — that one number prevents almost every converter regret.